AlexsLemonade/scpca-downstream-analyses/additional-docs/command-line-options.md

 You will want to replace the paths for both `results_dir` and `project_metadata` to successfully run the workflow in the example above.
 Where `results_dir` is the full path to the results directory where all results from running the workflow will be stored and `project_metadata` is the full path to the TSV file containing the relevant information about your input files.

-You can find a list of parameters that can be modified at the command line for the core workflow under the [`project-specific parameters`](../README.md#project-specific-parameters) and [`processing parameters`](../README.md#processing-parameters) sections of the `README.md`.
+You can find the list of project-specific parameters that can be modified at the command line for the core workflow under the [configure config file section](../README.md#project-specific-parameters) and a list of additional processing parameters in the [separate documentation on additional parameters](./additional-parameters.md#core-analysis-parameters).

 ## Running the additional modules at the command line